Prison Cells

 Most programs don’t work and when they do, the effect is often a ten-twenty percent (or less) reduction in recidivism.
 Programs at times may show statistically significant reductions but statistical significance (i.e., the results have precisely measured the intervention) doesn’t necessarily mean that the program or intervention worked well.

-Per a recent literature review, the most successful program is cognitive-behavioral therapy, which averaged a twenty percent reduction.
+Per a exhaustive literature review funded by the US Department of Justice, the most successful program is cognitive-behavioral therapy, which averaged a twenty percent reduction.

 The substance abuse evaluation summarized below by the US Sentencing Commission stated that participants who completed the program were 27 percent less likely to recidivate.